The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 To make a long story short, change featured constantly.
 Later I simply couldn’t get off the path of constant change into a conventional life, no matter how much I tried (and I tried).
 So I just kept on doing what I knew best and made the best of it (see, for example, Beyond Borders and Safer than Houses).
 I turned it into a way of life and a philosophy, which I termed: Travelosophy.

 During the mid-80’s (when I was a teenager) there was a lot of censorship in South Africa as a result of the Cold War era and the country’s apartheid laws.
-Media restrictions were circumvented by pirate radio stations that modelled themselves on the famous Radio Caroline (but they weren’t based off-shore).
-They were broadcasting from a couple of the semi-independent Homelands (known as “Bantustans” abroad).
+Media restrictions were circumvented by pirate radio stations that modeled themselves on the famous Radio Caroline (but they weren’t based off-shore).
+They were broadcasting from a couple of the semi-independent Homelands (known as “Bantustans” to people abroad).
 One of these stations was Capital Radio 604 (it relaunched as a streaming channel in 2020).

 My exposure to alternative media and music through pirate radio as a teenager in South Africa (the country was isolated at the time due to sanctions and boycotts) laid the early seeds for my wanting to explore abroad.
-On the one hand I was just a young man who wanted to see the world, have some adventures (and escape from a very constrained environment, which extended to my domestic situation) and also wanted to make sense of myself, for which I needed freedom and space.
+On the one hand I was just a young man who wanted to see the world, have some adventures (and escape from a very constrained environment, which extended to my domestic situation), but I also wanted to make sense of myself, for which I needed freedom and space.

-I remained strongly drawn to the places where conflicts similar to those in South Africa existed as I had become even more aware and interested in geopolitics by then.
-This was a year after apartheid officially ended in South Africa and also a year after a ceasefire had been announced in Northern Ireland (both happened in 1994).
-At that time there was relative peace in the Middle East (I passed through there on my way to London).
-The winds of positive change were blowing everywhere and it was a very good time to be abroad.
-In retrospect – and I have written about it (here) – the 90’s was an incredible decade (!).
-I’m very grateful for having lived through it and for having fully lived it!
+I remained strongly drawn to the places where conflicts similar to those in South Africa existed as I had become even more interested in geopolitics by then.
+This was a couple of years after apartheid formally ended in South Africa and a ceasefire had been announced in Northern Ireland (both happened in 1994).
+Also, at that time there was relative peace in the Middle East (I passed through there on my way to London).
+In fact, it was the most peaceful time in the region in decades and there was a sense that it would be a lasting peace.

-In choosing destinations, I often had the approach of going to the most ‘impossible’ or ‘improbable’ or ‘far out’ destinations (literally) – places which intrigued me the most (which I could learn from or wanted to understand better).
-These types of trips always produced the most satisfying experiences.
-I knew very well that one can’t believe everything the media tells you and more importantly, there is a always lot the media doesn’t tell you … I knew that the only way to learn about complex political situations is to take a neutral position and to suspend one’s subjectivity and biases and then to hear directly from the people involved on both sides of the equations about the facts, issues and histories (the truth is usually somewhere in the middle).
+These destinations were inspired by my earlier mentioned curiosity.
+I knew well that one can’t believe everything the media tells you and that there is always a lot the media doesn’t tell you … I knew that the only way one can learn about complex political situations would be to take a neutral position and to suspend one’s subjectivity and biases and to hear directly from the people involved on both or all sides (if possible) as the truth is usually somewhere in the middle.

-A point I’d like to jump to which might not be evident, is that I had managed to become sufficiently autonomous, self-sufficient and self-guiding with basically zero external support to the extent that I was able to go to these places on my own steam and by my own means (usually on a shoe-string).
-This provided a deep sense of accomplishment and it became an important part of my identity.
-Being authentic and doing everything by myself and for myself was all-important – and to then push my boundaries even further … (in my earlier writings I ruminated a lot about this – see for example, Beyond Borders).
-Hence, the idea of using A.I. (for anything) goes completely against my grain.
-This is even more so because I had to achieve my knowledge and education through a variety of alternative means.
+A point I’d like to jump to which might not be evident, is that I had managed to become sufficiently autonomous, self-sufficient and self-guiding early on with basically zero external support, to the extent that I was able to go to these places on my own steam by my own means (usually on a shoe-string).
+This provided a deep sense of accomplishment and it became an aspect of my identity.

 Does that make any sense to you, friends?
-It does to me 😉 .
+It does to me 🙂 .

 Question: Could A.I. speed it all up (the research and writing processes), lighten the load and make it all easier?
 Surely I could then publish more regularly and complete my second book sooner?